jlangr/ccode2/classes.md

 * Its name can concisely reflect the behaviors contained within, making those behaviors easier to locate
 * It creates real possibilities for re-use
-* Its likelihood of adhering to  and thus being closed to future changes increases (see the open-closed principle&mdash;OCP)
+* Its likelihood of adhering to the OCP, and thus being closed to future changes, increases
 * It's easier to test
 * It makes your system more flexible
-* ...

 Each of the behaviors in HoldingService implements a *policy*--a set of rules established by the library system and implemented in the code.
 The `dateDue` policy, for example, specifies that books are due 21 days after they are checked out and that DVDs are due 7 days after checkout.